“But who is to guard the guards themselves?”

 Sergeant McKay* was passing out the food trays, sliding the trays through the slot in our metal doors.
 Every convict on the confinement tier knew you just didn’t ask Sergeant McKay to pass your food tray to someone else for you.
 Everyone knew that except Ray “Noodles.”

 Because Sarge knew that whoever was getting the tray delivered to them was selling loose rolling tobacco, which we call ‘rip’ behind these gates.
 It was an invitation to a shakedown.

-So, when Ray Noodles said, “Sarge, can you give this tray to cell twelve, sir,” I looked at him through my cell door’s small square window like he’d won the McArthur genius of the year award, shook my head, and prepared to get screwed.
+So, when Ray Noodles said, “Sarge, can you give this tray to cell twelve, sir,” I looked at him through my cell door’s small square window like he’d won a MacArthur Genius Grant, shook my head, and prepared to get screwed.
 Because I was in cell twelve.